Dying: Nyakyusa

+Western Societies

+In many Western societies, death is viewed as both the biological and social end of the individual.
+Over time, the role of public ritual has diminished, replaced by more private, individualized mourning.
+This trend is linked to secularization and the increasing medicalization of death.
+Rather than occurring suddenly, death is often the result of chronic illness and prolonged decline—a shift that may introduce feelings of guilt, blame, or failure among survivors and caregivers.

 In the United States, a pervasive "death-defying" culture leads to resistance against the process of dying.
 Death and illness are often conceived as things to "fight against", with conversations about death and dying considered morbid or taboo.
 Most people die in a hospital or nursing facility, with only around 30% dying at home.
 As the United States is a culturally diverse nation, attitudes towards death and dying vary according to cultural and spiritual factors.

+Funerals involve the rapid movement of the deceased into a funeral parlour, embalming and a wake.
+Management of the deceased is largely given up to specialists or funeral directors.Embalming does not concern the afterlife, as with Egyptian mummies, but serves the purpose of presenting the deceased as ‘peacefully sleeping’ so as to protect mourners from bodily decomposition.

+Death defying culture is not universal in the West - the rise in anticipated deaths has facilitated psychological and spiritual preparation death.
+Western cultures often seek to manage death through legal and symbolic mechanisms where they can construct a ‘post self’.
+Wills, trusts, and advanced directives allow individuals to exert control over their legacy.
+Practices such as memorial donations and naming public institutions after the deceased are forms of symbolic immortality, where the memory of the individual is preserved in public consciousness.

+The shift of deaths occurring in later life due to long term illnesses may introduce feelings of guilt and blame if the deceased lifestyle choices caused or contributed to their illness.
+The protracted process may result in ‘habituated grief’ whereby relatives are accustomed to feeling grief during the life of the deceased and have reduced emotional capacity to grieve once the event of death occurs.

+Awareness of impending death may also allow relatives adapt to loss, reconcile with loved ones and gain a sense of closure.
+Relatives have time to understand tasks previously managed by the deceased, allowing for psychological adjustment to life without them.
+They have the opportunity to reconcile with the deceased if they had any disagreements, and deaths occurring in hospitals relieves relatives of direct daily caring responsibilities.

 China

 In Chinese culture, death is viewed as the end of life — there is no afterlife — resulting in negative perceptions of dying.
 These attitudes towards death and dying originate from the three dominant religions in China: Taoism, Buddhism, and Confucianism.

 South Pacific

 In some cultures of the South Pacific, life is believed to leave a person's body when they are sick or asleep, making for multiple "deaths" in the span of one lifetime.